 Alison Wiley is a Stanford University graduate with an MBA from the University of Toronto.
 A world-class athlete and Live Out Loud Adventures’ personal fitness trainer, Alison won the silver medal for Canada in the World Cross Country championships in 1983.
 She currently competes in triathlons and finished in 4th place at the 2010 and 2011 World Triathlon Age-Group Championships.

-Alison has led LOLA treks in Africa, South America, New Zealand, and Canada and guided climbers to the top of Kilimanjaro for eight years.
+Alison has led LOLA treks in Africa, South America, Europe, New Zealand, and Canada and guided climbers to the top of Kilimanjaro for ten years.
 She is also the founding president of Friends of Amani Canada, a charitable organization that supports the efforts of the Amani Children’s Home in Moshi, Tanzania.
 Alison is a qualified WFR guide having recertified her medical training with the Wilderness Medical Associates International.

 Angus Murray is an accomplished outdoor educator and guide and has guided expeditions throughout North America, and in Africa, South America and Europe.
 He has been working in the outdoor industry for the past 30 years.
 Angus is the past Director of Outdoor Education at Rosseau Lake College and Strathcona-Tweedsmuir School.